 Baakari Wilder taught me that lesson.
 I was talking to him about something different - frustrated about a tap dancer I had hired to work with me - late and lazy - late in emails - lazy in rehearsal - and he said, if that’s how they are in life, that’s how they are in dance

-So if this is your student in the dance, than this means that’s what they’re doing in life.
+So if this is your student in the dance, angry, short, frustrated, then this means that’s what they’re doing in life.

-Have that talk a number of times - it’s not once or twice - it’s a number of times.
+Have that talk a number of times - it’s not just once or twice.

 It’ll be slow.
 I talk a lot about how teaching tap dance is a chess game - long game - not checkers, it’s not immediate - we have to plant seeds for the long-game.